Last updated on June 5th, 2026 at 11:52 pm

 - Street Food

-If there’s one thing to hit in Mong Kok, it’s Ladies’ Market.
+There’s one thing to hit in Mong Kokit’s’Ladies’s Ladies’ Market.
 It’s arguably the most well-known market in Hong Kong.
-This is an outdoor market where sellers sell miscellaneous goods.
-You can even try your hand at bargaining but a lot of stalls now aren’t willing to budge as much as before.
+This is an outdoor market where sellers offer a variety of goods.
+You can even try your hand at bargaining, but many stalls aren’t willing to budge as much as before.

 1st Day – Dinner

-Temple Street Night Market is a place where it comes alive at night.
-It’s extremely close to Mong Kok.
+Temple Street Night Market comes alive at night.
+It’s exceptionally close to Mong Kok.
 You can take public transportation or even walk.
-(The closest MTR (what we call subway here) station to Temple Street is Jordan station.
-Take Exit A to see the huge entrance to Temple Street.)
+(The closest MTR station to Temple Street is Jordan Station.
+Take Exit A to see the massive entrance to Temple Street.)

-Normally, people go to New Territories for live and fresh seafood but depending on your journey, it might be a bit out of the way.
-You have to try the seafood in Hong Kong.
-It isn’t talked about enough but it’s fantastic.
+Usually, locals go to the New Territories for live and fresh seafood, but depending on your journey, it might be a bit out of the way.
+At Temple Street night market, you’ll get to try fresh seafood—something not talked about enough in Hong Kong.
+The seafood in Hong Kong is fantastic.

 1st Day – After Dinner

 After dinner, it’s time to visit Temple Street Fortune Telling.
-This is a street that comes alive at night with fortune tellers and their red tents that line up across the street.
+This street comes alive at night with fortune tellers and their red tents that line up across the street.

 My favourite is the fortune teller with the bird.
-You share what topic you’d want to learn more about, ask your question, give your surname, and the fortune teller will ask the bird.
-He will first feed the bird then the bird will then select an envelope for you.
+You share what you’d like to learn more about, ask your question, give your surname, and the fortune teller asks the bird.
+He feeds the bird first, and then the bird selects an envelope for you.
 I picked a bird that the fortune teller told me is usually lazy!
-But thankfully he cooperated with me and chose one.
+But thankfully, he cooperated with me and chose one.

 Inside the envelope lies your answer.
-You might not believe in fortune-telling and think it’s totally bogus.
-But it’s fun and something that’s not often found.
+You might not believe in fortune-telling, and that’s totally bogus.
+But it’s fun, and something’s not often found.

-Hong Kong in 3 days – Day 2 in Hong Kong Island
+3 days in Hong Kong – Day 2 in Hong Kong Island

 2nd day – Morning

-On the 2nd day, the day starts a little later because it’s going to end later.
+On the 2nd day, the day starts a little later because it will end later.

-Have a quiet morning and start the day by grabbing some breakfast at a HK café.
-There are dishes like egg sandwiches, macaroni soup, French toast, and congee with fried dough sticks for breakfast.
+Have a quiet morning and start the day by grabbing breakfast at an HK café.
+Typical dishes include egg sandwiches, café cari soup, French toast, and congee with fried dough sticks.

-First stop is Monster Building in Quarry Bay.
-Like Rainbow Estate, it’s a residential building where people from all over the world come to visit to take pictures.
-There is no set time for when it opens because it’s outdoors.
+After your belly is full, the first stop is Monster Building in Quarry Bay, like Rainbow Estate, a residential building that attracts visitors from all over the world for photos.
+There is no set time for when it opens.
 It’s also not a place you’ll stay for too long unless you’re trying to get that one perfect shot.

-Some movies have come to film here because it’s unbelievable how many people live in this space.
+Some movies have been filmed here because it’s hard to believe how many people live in this space.
 Hundreds of people can fit into this one building?!
-It seems fake but I can assure you that it’s totally real.
+It seems fake, but I can assure you that’s totally real.

 2nd Day – Late Morning/Early Afternoon

-Shoppers will love this area as there are multiple malls like Times Square, Hysan Place, Lee Gardens, and Fashion Walk.
-There is also SOGO which is a huge department store that sells pretty much anything you can think of.
+Shoppers will love this area, as it has several malls, including Times Square, Hysan Place, Lee Gardens, and Fashion Walk.
+SOGO is also a huge department store that sells pretty much anything.

-The basement level is dedicated to grocery and food stalls so there’s tons to eat as you get hungry from all that moving and walking.
+The basement level is dedicated to grocery and food stalls; there’s plenty to eat when you get hungry from all that moving and walking.

 Lunch – HK Café

-You might be thinking ‘Why on earth would I eat at a HK café again after I had it for breakfast?’
+You might be thinking, ‘Why on earth would I eat at an HK café again after I had it for breakfast?’

-That’s because the dishes they serve in the morning and afternoon are completely different.
-In the afternoon, they have BBQ meats, curry rice, baked tomato rice, fried noodles, wonton noodles, etc.
+Cafés, because the dishes they serve in the morning and afternoon are entirely different.
+In the afternoon, they have BBQ meats, curry rice, baked tomato rice, fried noodles, and wonton noodles.

-Locals eat at HK cafes when they want to grab a quick bite to eat but still don’t want to skimp on food quality.
-There are also a lot of options and most importantly, they’re affordable!
+Locals eat at HK cafes when they want to grab a quick bite,, but don’tt wish to skimp on food quality.
+There are also many options, and most importantly, they’re affordable!

-I personally love HK cafes and eat food from there usually about once a week.
+I personally love HK cafes and eat there usually about once a week.

 2nd Day – Afternoon

-After lunch, it’s time to head up to Victoria Peak.
-The Peak is where you can see the highest point in Hong Kong.
+After lunch, it’s time to head up to Victoria Peak from Central.
+The Peak is the city’s highest point, offering views of the Hong Kong skyline.

-Most people take the peak tram to get up there.
-When you’re up on top, there are attractions to keep you occupied like the Madam Tussauds Museum, walking trail, shopping mall, souvenir stores, and restaurants.
+Most people take the tram to the top.
+While you’re up on top, attractions like Madame Tussauds Museum, walking trails, shopping malls, souvenir stores, and restaurants will keep you occupied.

-It’s overpriced but I like their candy store there called Candylicious.
-It reminds me of Dylan’s Candy Bar in NYC where there are hundreds of options for sweets.
-It’s too bad that they don’t have a store in city centre because I’ll visit the store often.
-Actually, now that I think about it, maybe it’s a good thing they don’t have a store in the city or else too much of my money will go there.
+It’s overpriced, but I like their candy store, Candylicious.
+It reminds me of Dylan’s Candy Bar in NYC, where there are hundreds of sweet options.
+Too bad they don’t have a store in the city centre, because I’d visit it often.
+Actually, now that I think about it, maybe it’s a good thing they don’t have a store in the city, or else too much of my money will go there.

 2nd Day – Late Afternoon

-In order to take the peak tram, it has to be at Central.
-When you take the peak tram back down, you’ll be back in Central and where you started.
+When you take the peak tram back down, you’ll be back in Central, where you started.

 There are fine-dining restaurants and luxury malls all around the area.

-Your feet need a rest from all that walking and there’s still so much to do in the time you have left in Hong Kong.
+Your feet need a rest from all that walking.
+There’s still so much to do in the time you have left in Hong Kong.
 The ding ding lets you see a street view of the city.
-This type of transportation is quite slow and most of them do not have air conditioning.
+This type of transportation is quite relaxing, and most don’t have air conditioning.
 On the plus side, it’s affordable.

-The tram has limited routes so if you pass on the opportunity to take it, there might not be another chance to ride the tram according to this Hong Kong in 3 days schedule.
+The tram has limited routes, so if you pass on the opportunity to ride it, there might not be another chance, according to this Hong Kong 3-day schedule.

 2nd Day – Late Night

-Lan Kwai Fong, Central is a must for those who love visiting bars and clubs.
+Lan Kwai Fong and Central are must-visit places for those who love bars and clubs.
 It is THE party place in HK.

-Lan Kwai Fong is filled with people at night, especially on Friday and Saturday nights.
-If you compare it to the exact place in the daytime, it’s completely dead.
-The atmosphere after the sun sets feels more fun and lively.
+Lan Kwai Fong is packed at night, especially on Friday and Saturday nights.
+Suppose you compare it to the exact spot during the day, and it’s completely dead.
+The atmosphere after the sun sets feels livelier and more fun.

-This is where you must go to see the fun nightlife in Hong Kong.
+This is where you must go to experience Hong Kong’s fun nightlife.

 Wind down in this area before heading back to the hotel.

-The last day of your trip will also be a full schedule so try not to get too crazy at Lan Kwai Fong.
+The last day of your trip will be just as full, so try not to get too crazy at Lan Kwai Fong.

-Hong Kong in 3 Days – Day 3 in Lantau Island
+3 Days in Hong Kong – Day 3 on Lantau Island

 The last day is reserved for a day trip.
-This can be a variety of options depending on what you would like to do.
+Various options are available, depending on what you would like to do.

 3rd Day – Option One

-Those who prefer sightseeing should visit Big Buddha.
-When you go to Big Buddha, you take the cable car up to Ngong Ping Village.
+Those who prefer sightseeing should visit the Big Buddha.
+You take the cable car up to Ngong Ping Village when you go to Big Buddha.
 This small village has a few souvenir shops, restaurants, a monastery, and a mini chocolate museum to keep you busy before going to the main tourist attraction.

-There are hundreds of steps before you can reach the foot of the bronze Buddha.
-It’s quite tiring and can get quite cramped especially if there are a lot of people there at the same time.
-But it’s also something people usually only do once so remind yourself of that as you’re huffing and puffing as you continue to walk up the stairs.
+There are hundreds of steps before you can reach the foot of the bronze BuddhaIt.
+It’s pretty tiring and can get quite cramped, especially when there are a lot of people there at once.
+But it’s also something people usually only do once, so remember that you’re huffing and puffing as you keep walking up the stairs.

-If you did your research before coming to Hong Kong, you should have known to pack comfortable footwear because there’s a lot of walking involved.
+If you had done your research before coming to Hong Kong, you would have known to pack comfortable footwear because there is a lot of walking involved.

 Big Buddha and Ngong Ping Village won’t take the whole day.
-Many people will partner with Big Buddha and Tai O Fishing Village.
-Tai O Fishing Village is known for its shrimp paste and pink dolphins.
+Many people will partner with Big Buddha and Tai O Fishing Village, both known for their shrimp paste and pink dolphins.

 3rd Day – Option Two